mchmarny/buttons/README.md

 > For more secure way to defining secrets on GCP you can use [berglas](https://github.com/GoogleCloudPlatform/berglas)

-Now that we have the `SECRET` defined, we can deploy the Cloud Run service.
+Now that we have the `SECRET` defined, you can deploy the Cloud Run service.
 A couple of flags worth highlighting in the bellow command:

 * `concurrency` - the button service is thread safe and doesn't store any internal state so we can turn the concurrency to maximum.
 More on concurrency [here](https://cloud.google.com/run/docs/about-concurrency)
 * `allow-unauthenticated` - By default Cloud Run creates private services which can't be accessed by anonymous users.
 Since our buttons don't support more complex authentication scheme, we will expose the Cloud Run service to the public and validate each request using `token` string in request header.
 More on allowing public access [here](https://cloud.google.com/run/docs/authenticating/public)